 Is coffee good for you?Coffee can be both healthy and unhealthy, and not all coffees are equal.
 The coffee you drink and the way you prepare it have a lot to do with whether coffee is bad for you or not.

-We break down the benefits and drawbacks for you, along with great options for more conscientious coffee drinkers.
+We break down the benefits and disadvantages of various types of coffee, along with great options for more health-conscious coffee drinkers.

 7 Health Benefits of Coffee

 Despite the negative press that coffee can receive, there are multiple ways that your daily coffee intake can benefit your health.
 Believe the hype — here’s how caffeinated coffee may actually be good for you.

 Your daily coffee may lower the risk of not just one, but several types of cancer.
 Daily coffee drinkers have:

 - A 20% lower chance of prostate cancer for men

 - A 25% decreased risk of endometrial cancer for women

 - 40% less likelihood of liver cancer (as well as reduced chances of liver disease)

 - A lower chance of developing basal cell carcinoma (emerging data finds that caffeine may help to prevent this type of skin cancer)